gjbex/training-material/Python/Profiling/README.md

 overhead.
 Hence it is best to use it only to profile the single function the optimization process is currently focussing on.

+The `memory_profiler` can be used to check which parts of programs or functions use memory.

 ## What is it?
 1. `primes_cprof.py`: Python script to profile using `cProfile`.
 1. `primes_lprof.py`: Python script to profile using `line_profiler`.